rsmith52/Parallax-Engine/README.md

 * Slide on ice
 * Ice ramps?
 * Sand ramps / landslides?
-* Tiles that you can't jump in (marsh, deep sand, etc.)
+* Tiles that you can't jump in (marsh, deep sand, etc.) - includes water and underwater - jump button should probably be used to dive/rise in water?

 ### Map Managing Code
 * Buttons for static functions to load/save maps as well
 * New layers could be full or empty by default?
 Nice to have
 * Map object stores map size? background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
-* Sorting layers... objects and environment need to be same layer.
-This is gonna be a mess.

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines